 - The mid-sole makes use of the BioMoGo DNA cushioning system which is a proprietary foam compound that provides responsive and adaptive cushioning to the foot of the runner.
 It even follows the shape and movement of the foot, ensuring comfort when it’s needed.
 A Pivot Post System adds structure to the sole unit, basically ensuring balance and security when traversing uneven and unpredictable surfaces.

 - The outsole unit of the Brooks Cascadia 12 has the HPR Green unit, which is made from environmentally friendly materials.
 This durable external unit provides skid-resistant traction and protection against the harsh surfaces of the trails.
 Aggressive gripping lugs ensure quality grip on all surfaces, particularly on slopes and tricky paths.

 Brooks Cascadia 12 size and fit

 The Brooks Cascadia 12 is ½ size smaller than the standard running shoe lengths.
 It is advisable to go half-a-size up in order to receive a comfortable fit.
 The available width for both the men and women’s versions is medium, so it is able to welcome those with medium sized feet.
 It has a semi-curved shape, which means that it follows the natural shape of the human foot.

-HPR Green is a high-quality outsole component.
+HPR Green which is also used in the latest Cascadia 13 is a high-quality outsole component.
 It’s made from environmentally friendly materials, yet it’s durable and efficient.
 It is responsible for delivering skid-resistant traction in all types of surface conditions, even wet ones.